denisdavydovich/denisdavydovich/README.md

 ## Hi there 👋

 - I'm Junior Data Analyst
-- And learning Data Analytics at Yandex.Practicum
+- Studying Data Analytics at Yandex.Practicum
 - There will be my pet-projects from Yandex
 - And some other projects